Gamer-Dad/warlordsredux.altis/SECURITY.md

 ## Supported Versions

 Supported versions will be marked with a :white_check_mark:.
-Supported versions are version that don't have any game braking bugs, it is still very possible that these versions have minor issue/ bugs but those won't be game braking.
+Supported versions are versions that don't have any game braking bugs, it is still very possible that these versions have minor issues/ bugs but those won't be game braking.

 | Version | Supported          |
 | ------- | ------------------ |